CorySimon/CorySimon.github.io/_posts/articles/2015-03-04-parallel-jobs-in-bash.md

 done
 {% endhighlight %}

-The last line in the loop tells Bash to wait for all background jobs to finish before continuing in the loop once we have spawned `nprocs` background jobs.
+The last line in the loop tells Bash to wait for all background jobs to finish before continuing to the next iteration in the loop once we have spawned `nprocs` background jobs.

 Can you see an inefficiency in the above script?
 While much faster than the serial script, this process of submitting jobs suffers from bad *load balancing*.
 For `nprocs=4`, we will submit the jobs for `P=1,10,100,1000` and wait for *all* to finish.
 But, the simulation at the higher pressure will take much longer than at the lower pressure since there will be more gas molecules in the system.
 Yet, my program still waits for *all* four jobs to finish before submitting the next batch; some cores will thus be idle as I am waiting for the `P=1000` job to finish.